Kuali Coeus (KC) FAQ’s

 What is Kuali Coeus?

-Kuali Coeus is a comprehensive “cradle to grave” software system for research administration, beginning with budget and proposal preparation and continuing to account close-out.
-KC will provide a set of tools and modules that make research administration easier and more efficient and eliminate the need for shadow systems or spreadsheets to build budgets, manage finances and project expenses.
+Kuali Coeus is a comprehensive software system for research administration, beginning with budget and proposal preparation and continuing to account close-out.
+KC provides a set of tools and modules that make research administration easier and more efficient and reduce the need for shadow systems or spreadsheets to build budgets, manage finances and project expenses.

 What is the difference between KC and Kuali Financial System?

-The Kuali Financial System (KFS) replaces the universities legacy accounting systems, such as General Ledger, Accounts Payable, Purchasing, Capital Asset Management, Cashiering, Purchasing and Effort Certification.
-KC and KFS are fully integrated to facilitate the exchange of data between the two systems.
+The Kuali Financial System (KFS) replaced the university’s legacy accounting systems, such as General Ledger, Accounts Payable, Purchasing, Capital Asset Management, Cashiering, Purchasing and Effort Certification.
+KC and KFS are integrated to facilitate the exchange of data between the two systems.

 How will KC simplify research administration?

 KC will import rates and salaries into budgets (while reflecting needed privacy), pre-populate forms, and automatically submit proposals to sponsors via grants.gov and other electronic systems.
 KC will also help project expenses and manage accounts across multiple projects, and obligate expenses in real-time.
 KC will also help in developing cost-share budgets to meet sponsor requirements.
 Proposals and other documents will be routed electronically for reviews and approvals.